 Okay, we have talked about the dome, we have talked about the floor, let’s talk about the Pantheon columns.
 For some reason, that’s my favorite bit (there’s a phallus-joke in there somewhere).

 The Corinthian columns (that means they have floral decorations on top.
 Need an easy way to remember the different types of columns?
 Just look at those proud erections and think “dick”!
 Or rather, D-I-C. Doric is the plainest, with just a minimalist flat top.
-The I stands for Ionic, and they have scroll-decorations on the top, and finally Corinthian are the most elaborately decorated, with flowers.) are all original, apart from the three on the left hand side, they were replaced in the 18th century due to damage.
+The I stands for Ionic, and they have scroll-decorations on the top, and finally Corinthian are the most elaborately decorated, with flowers.) are all original, apart from the three on the left hand side, they were replaced in the 18th century due to damage caused by an earth quake.
 They are made out of SINGLE SLABS of grey or pink granite, they’re not stacked columns like so many you see.
 Each column weigh 55 metric tons, yet (another mind blowing fact!) the stone doesn’t come from Italy!

 The columns were quarried in EGYPT, then transported all the way to Rome!!!